connorrrrrrr/reading-notes/README.md

 My CodeFellows reading notes.

 ### About Me
 My name is Connor Curtis.
 I am 22 years old and I love playing video games.
+My love for video games eventually taught me about what coding was and helped me develop the fascination I have for it.

 My Github Profile is at https://github.com/connorrrrrrr
 ### Growth Mindset
 How to stay in a growth mindset.